SonderMindOrg/uvize.github.io/terms.md

 Yes, Uvize will provide advisors with a best practices guide.

-Furthermore all rules and regulations that apply to the school veterans services center apply online.
-Your school honor code applies to your Uvize site.
-Any user has the abillity to flag content that violates the standards of professionalism set by the school's honor code.
-Uvize will notify school administrators of flagged content to discuss course of action.
-School administrators also have the abillity to delete content that violates school honor code.
+Furthermore all rules and regulations that apply to the partner organization paying for the Uvize system apply online.
+This could be everything from the paying organizations terms of service to a school honor code.
+Any user has the abillity to flag content that violates the standards of professionalism set by Uvize or the partner organization.
+Uvize will notify administrators of flagged content to discuss the appropriate course of action.
+In the meantime, while in review said content will be removed from view to prevent possibly offensive material from causing disturbances while the review process takes place.
+Administrators also have the abillity to delete content that they, in their sole disgression, deem inappropriate.

 ## Automatic Tracking